 If you intend on buying new wooden furniture, consider buying a second-hand option instead.

-Doing this, you will directly be reusing wood and preventing new wood from being produced.
+By doing this, you will be directly reusing wood and preventing new wood from being produced.

 And you will save a lot of money, which is a win-win situation!

 Or if you have a piece of wooden furniture at home that you don’t use, why don’t you try and find a way to use it?

 You might need to paint it or DIY it, but that’s a great way to reuse wood.

 If you need to buy new wooden or paper items, whether these are notebooks or furniture, look for items with the Forest Stewardship Council (FSC) certification.